spliffli/news-trading-analyzer/docs/weekly-schedules/week-15-schedule.md

 ### This was generated on **2023/03/31** and has **14** events from **2023/04/11** to **2023/04/11**.

+!!! info
+    This month there are event which I'm not trading because the trading pair isn't available on [Blackbull Markets](https://blackbullmarkets.com/en/) i.e. **USDNOK** & **USDSEK**.

+      - I didn't realize this until after paying for a server in New Jersey which is close to where the broker's server is.
+      - So next month I will switch to [fpmarkets](https://www.fpmarkets.com/) which does have those pairs available for trading.

 ### Out of those, **3** will actually be traded:

 - [ ] **U.S. Core Consumer Price Index (CPI) MoM** ***(Wed 12/04/23 @12:30 GMT)***